codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/hello-world.md

 1. Update the public URL for the Webhook event:
   * From the expanded resource manifest, select `event-source.git-source.yaml`.
   * Select **Edit** and scroll to **line 29** in the resource file.
-  * Replace the placeholder with a valid URL to which to send Webhooks and can be accessed by the cluster.
+  * Replace the placeholder with a valid URL which can be accessed by the cluster, and to which to send Webhooks.
   * Select **Commit** to commit your changes.

      {% include